AndreaPravato/zenbot/README.md

 * Backfilling is working
 * Network IP is provided for easier remote viewing
 * Trading is working
+* sim mode tradearrows are shown and the title is correct in web log.

 Known issues:
-* web console does not display trade arrows and web title is '$1 - zenbot'.
+* web log does not display trade arrows and web title is '$1 - zenbot' in trade mode.

 ## Quick-start